 Fundraising Communications Coordinator

-Isabelle recently joined the Girls and Boys Brigade after relocating to Sydney from Alberta, Canada.
-She began “working” with children and youth (as a very excited babysitter!) as soon as she could, and quickly discovered a love for it.
+Isabelle began “working” with children and youth (as a very excited babysitter!) as soon as she could, and quickly discovered a love for it.
 As time went on, Isabelle chose to build her profession around her passion for writing, while continuing to work with youth as a volunteer Sunday School teacher.
-She is thrilled to have an opportunity to practice both passions through her role at the Girls and Boys Brigade and looks forward to writing all about the Brigade’s fantastic community impact.
+She is thrilled to have an opportunity to practice both passions through this role.
 Isabelle is holding a photo of herself around age six, climbing a tree in her favourite purple tie-dye outfit.

 Community Fundraising & Events Coordinator

-Sarah has worked in the events industry for the past 6 years and is now studying a Master of Social Work.
+Sarah has worked in the events industry for the past six years and is now studying a Master of Social Work.
 Sarah is passionate about making an impact to the most vulnerable and believes if you are ever in a position to help someone else, be glad always say yes as that is the universe answering someone else’s prayers through you.
-Sarah is holding a photo from when she is 4, in her family garden with her personal guard dog!
+Sarah is holding a photo of her four-year-old self in her family garden with her personal guard dog!